Propagator: Faster than light?

 The Feynman propagator has some properties that seem baffling at first.
 In particular, unlike the commutator, the propagator is nonzero outside of the light cone, though it falls off rapidly for spacelike intervals.
 Interpreted as an amplitude for particle motion, this translates to the virtual particle travelling faster than light.
 It is not immediately obvious how this can be reconciled with causality: can we use faster-than-light virtual particles to send faster-than-light messages?

 The answer is no: while in classical mechanics the intervals along which particles and causal effects can travel are the same, this is no longer true in quantum field theory, where it is commutators that determine which operators can affect one another.

 So what does the spacelike part of the propagator represent?
 In QFT the vacuum is an active participant, and particle numbers and field values are related by an uncertainty principle; field values are uncertain even for particle number zero.
 There is a nonzero probability amplitude to find a significant fluctuation in the vacuum value of the field Φ(x) if one measures it locally (or, to be more precise, if one measures an operator obtained by averaging the field over a small region).
 Furthermore, the dynamics of the fields tend to favor spatially correlated fluctuations to some extent.
 The nonzero time-ordered product for spacelike-separated fields then just measures the amplitude for a nonlocal correlation in these vacuum fluctuations, analogous to an EPR correlation.
 Indeed, the propagator is often called a two-point correlation function for the free field.

 Since, by the postulates of quantum field theory, all observable operators commute with each other at spacelike separation, messages can no more be sent through these correlations than they can through any other EPR correlations; the correlations are in random variables.

 Regarding virtual particles, the propagator at spacelike separation can be thought of as a means of calculating the amplitude for creating a virtual particle-antiparticle pair that eventually disappears into the vacuum, or for detecting a virtual pair emerging from the vacuum.
 In Feynman's language, such creation and annihilation processes are equivalent to a virtual particle wandering backward and forward through time, which can take it outside of the light cone.
 However, no signaling back in time is allowed.

 Explanation using limits

-This can be made clearer by writing the propagator in the following form for a massless photon:
+This can be made clearer by writing the propagator in the following form for a massless particle:

 This is the usual definition but normalised by a factor of $\varepsilon$.
 Then the rule is that one only takes the limit $\varepsilon \to 0$ at the end of a calculation.